 ABOUT Rooftop analytics

 Rooftop Analytics has many years of experience with both predictive analytics and project management.
-We understand what it takes for a data project to get the necessary starting point in order to succeed and get the many different skills to collaborate and fulfill the project ambition.
+We understand what it takes for a data analytics project to succeed, and not least the challenges that companies face on the way to becoming a data-driven company.

 Supply chains can be optimized by increasing the transparency of data between all parties within the supply chain.